-Stage 2: At this stage the complaint will be investigated by the Principal or member of SLT.
-If satisfied the parents or other person should say so and the matter is at an end.
-If they are not satisfied the parents or other person should be advised to put their complaint in writing to the Chair of Governors.
+Stage 2: If they are not satisfied with an informal procedure the complainant should be given a copy of the school's complaints procedure and should put their complaint in writing to the Headteacher.
+At this stage the complaint will be investigated by the Headteacher or member of SLT.
+If satisfied the complainant should say so and the matter is at an end.
+If they are not satisfied the complainant should be advised to put their complaint in writing to the Chair of Governors.